PrismarineJS/prismarine-auth/docs/API.md

 #### getMinecraftJavaToken (options?: { fetchEntitlements?: boolean fetchProfile?: boolean }) : Promise<{ token: string, entitlements: object, profile: object }>

 Returns a Minecraft Java Edition auth token.
 * If you specify `fetchEntitlements` optional option, we will check if the account owns Minecraft and return the results of the API call.
+Undefined if request fails.
 * If you specify `fetchProfile`, we will do a call to `https://api.minecraftservices.com/minecraft/profile` for the currently signed in user and returns the results.
+Undefined if request fails.

 ### getMinecraftBedrockToken (publicKey: KeyObject): Promise<string[]>